MIT Libraries logo MIT Libraries

 To more fully live up to its mission, vision, and values, the MIT Libraries established a set of goals in September 2022 to focus on immediate and meaningful action on equity, diversity, inclusion, and social justice (EDISJ) in our work and within our organization.

-We envision these as interim goals, as we continue to dedicate resources for this work and build a long-term strategy and roadmap for continued progress.
+We see these as interim goals, and will continue to dedicate resources for this work and build a long-term strategy and roadmap for continued progress.

 Belonging